w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`
+Hi I am doing this tutorial on my free time

+Thank you for your help that enable us to do these tutorials.
 `<!-- End user messages -->`

 So feel free to use your imagination!